swinsey/snowem/README.md

 // TRACE: 0, INFO: 1, DEBUG: 2, WARN: 3, ERROR: 4, FATAL: 5
 log_level = 0
 ```
 Snowem has built-in websocket server that exchange information between clients in order to setup video streams.
-To configure them, one needs provide certificates throught wss_cert_file and wss_key_file options.ice_cert_file and ice_key_file options are used for establishing secure video streams.
+To configure them, one needs provide certificates throught wss_cert_file and wss_key_file options.
+The ice_cert_file and ice_key_file options are used for establishing secure video streams.

 To run Snowem:
 ```shell